Tourist Superior · M/C Bonita

 Twin Craters & Departure

-Los Gemelos — two massive sinkholes formed by the collapse of underground lava chambers on Santa Cruz.
+Morning Los Gemelos — two massive sinkholes formed by the collapse of underground lava chambers on Santa Cruz.
 Lush Scalesia forest, endemic short-eared owls, and stunning views.
 A perfect farewell to the archipelago.
+Afternoon Transfer to Baltra Airport for your return flight to mainland Ecuador.
+Trail: Easy

 Meals: Lunch & Dinner